 13. Lack of a proper workspace

-More and more people are working from home nowadays, and the number of people who prefer working in offices is declining at a fast pace.
-Remote employment has increased considerably in the United States, from 7% before the pandemic to over two-thirds currently.
+More and more people are working from home, and the number of people who prefer working in offices is rapidly declining in 2024, 74% of workers feel happier when working from home, and about 15% of jobs in the States are now fully remote [3].
 Some people have the luxury of having an at-home office, but the majority of people have to adapt to whatever they have, whether it’s a corner of a living room or a bedroom.
-Try to carve off a workspace for yourself.

 14. Abusing privileges

-If your firm provides you with proprietary tools or some leniency, such as allowing you to work from home on Fridays, you may discover that you’ve exploited these benefits.
-It may be more difficult to rehabilitate yourself once a manager needs to address their concerns about your performance.
+If your firm provides you with some leniency, such as allowing you to work from home on Fridays, you may discover that you’ve exploited these benefits.
+It may be more difficult to reposition yourself if a manager needs to address concerns about your performance.

 15. Multitasking

 Multitasking is a bad habit born of good intentions.
 When working as a team, you want to be able to complete the most work in the shortest amount of time.
-Unfortunately, juggling numerous projects at once might reduce your productivity.
-So, try to devote yourself to a single project for an extended period of time.
+Juggling numerous projects at once might reduce your productivity.
+Instead, try to devote yourself to a single project for a period of time that works with your productivity levels.

 Pro Tip From HIGH5